 Brain development is critical during children's early years, yet nationally less than 50 percent of children enter Kindergarten ready to learn.
 AIR and Excellent Schools Detroit developed the Early Learning Scorecard, which provides families and the community with information about climate and culture as part of a high-quality early care and learning program.

-The State and Local Evaluation Center marshals AIR’s broad range of expertise and resources to support state education agencies and district offices as they decide whether to retain, revise, or end a policy or program.
-The Evaluation Center brings together experts from many areas of education research to empower states and districts to address challenges in district and school reform, educator quality, special education, school financing, STEM (science, technology, engineering, and mathematics), literacy, virtual learning, extended learning, English learning, early childhood education, and college and career readiness.
+AIR’s state and local evaluation projects marshal a broad range of expertise and resources to support state education agencies and district offices as they decide whether to retain, revise, or end a policy or program.
+The projects address challenges in district and school reform, educator quality, special education, school financing, STEM, literacy, virtual learning, extended learning, English learning, early childhood education, and college and career readiness.

 Malnutrition is one of the most serious global health problems.
 Advancing the knowledge base about the effects of nutrition and early childhood development programs on nutrition outcomes is particularly important in Bangladesh.
 AIR is evaluating a large-scale nutrition program and a pilot program to combat malnutrition in the country.